chhinhua/blog-app/README.md

 ## Features

 - Signup, signin
-- Create, read, update, and delete catetories
+- Create, read, update, and delete categories
 - Create, read, update, and delete blog posts
 - Create, read, update, and delete comments on blog posts
 - Get a list of blog posts sorted by properties(default "id") with pageNumber, pageSize and sorted direction (default "ASC")